-Cory F. Newman, Ph.D., ABPP is Director of the Center for Cognitive Therapy, Professor of Psychology, in Psychiatry at the University of Pennsylvania Perelman School of Medicine, and Adjunct Faculty at the Beck Institute for Cognitive Behavior Therapy.
+Cory F. Newman, Ph.D., is Director of the Center for Cognitive Therapy, Professor of Psychology, in Psychiatry at the University of Pennsylvania Perelman School of Medicine, and Adjunct Faculty at the Beck Institute for Cognitive Behavior Therapy.
 Dr. Newman is a Diplomate of the American Board of Professional Psychology, and a Founding Fellow of the Academy of Cognitive Therapy.
 Dr. Newman has served as a protocol therapist and supervisor in a number of large-scale psychotherapy outcome studies, including the Penn-Vanderbilt-Rush Treatment of Depression Projects and the NIDA Multisite Collaborative Study on Treatments for Cocaine Abuse.
-Dr. Newman is an international lecturer, having presented more than 200 cognitive therapy workshops and seminars across the USA, as well as in eighteen other countries internationally.
-Dr. Newman is the lead author on dozens of articles and chapters on cognitive therapy for a wide range of disorders, and has authored or co-authored six books, including Cognitive Therapy of Substance Abuse, Core Competencies in Cognitive-Behavioral Therapy, and the soon-to-be-released Essentials of Supervision in Cognitive-Behavioral Therapy.
+Dr. Newman is an international lecturer, having presented more than 200 cognitive-behavioral therapy workshops and seminars across the USA, as well as in twenty other countries internationally.
+Dr. Newman is the lead or solo author on dozens of articles and chapters on cognitive therapy for a wide range of clinical issues, and has authored or co-authored six books, including Cognitive Therapy of Substance Abuse, Core Competencies in Cognitive-Behavioral Therapy, and Supervision Essentials in Cognitive-Behavioral Therapy.

 View Perelman School of Medicine’s Profile